Kidney Biopsy

 Monitoring disease progression

-A biopsy can help assess the severity of damage in chronic kidney conditions and determine whether treatment is effective and wether the damage is reversible or not.
+A biopsy can help assess the severity of damage in chronic kidney conditions and determine whether treatment is effective and whether the damage is reversible or not.

 What Happens After a Renal Biopsy?